particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Photon 2 schematic 2023-12-19

+Added Photon 2 schematic to the datasheet.

 ### Monitor One 404 certification 2023-12-18

 Certification documents for Monitor One (404) are [now available](/hardware/certification/certification-documents/#monitor-one-404-noram).